ms609/ConsTree/README.md

 relate to ['distory'](https://cran.r-project.org/package=distory), which computes geodesic distances in the same treespace.

-The ['Rogue'](https://ms609.github.io/Rogue/) package identifies unstable ('rogue') leaves whose removal can improve the resolution and support of a consensus tree; dropping rogues before summarizing with 'ConsTree' often yields a better-resolved result.
+['Rogue'](https://ms609.github.io/Rogue/) identifies unstable ('rogue') leaves whose removal can improve the resolution and support of a consensus tree;
+dropping rogues before summarizing with 'ConsTree' often yields a better-resolved result.

 ## Citation and attribution

-The algorithms repackaged here originate in the FACT, FACT2 and FDCT prototypes of Jesper Jansson and colleagues, incorporated with permission; see `inst/REFERENCES.bib` for the source papers, and `DESCRIPTION` for copyright attribution.
-'ConsTree' is released under GPL (≥ 3).
+The manual page for each function details the literature that underpins each method; please cite this literature alongside this package (type `citation("ConsTree")`).

 Please note that this project is released with a [Contributor Code of Conduct](https://ms609.github.io/TreeTools/CODE_OF_CONDUCT.html).